c00rni/c00rni.github.io/_posts/2020-08-12-HackTheBox-SneakyMailer-Walkthough.md

 ![mail_response.png](https://raw.githubusercontent.com/c00rni/c00rni.github.io/master/_posts/_resources/8b58fa1e11f74b4fb3cb8aa92d3c71d5.png)

-The data from the response of the user was urlencode but they can be easily decode with online tools.
-I past the parameters in a burp suite panel and get the credentials with `CRTL+SHIFT+U` shortcuts.
+The data from the response of the user was urlencode but it can be easily decode with online tools.
+I past the parameters in a burp suite panel and get the credentials with the `CRTL+SHIFT+U` shortcut.

 ```plaintext
 firstName=Paul